Avery246813579/Java-Game-Engine/README.md

 - Improve Shader Speed
 - More advanced collision with more types and better detection

+#### Bugs
+- If you get too close with new close hitbox detection you can get stuck

 Games I want to make:
 - Animal Crossing